JarryShaw/MacDaily/README.md

 ## Installation

-&emsp; As of many Python packages, `jsdaily` can install through `pip` with the following command, which will get you the latest version from [PyPI](https://pypi.org).
+&emsp; Just as many Python packages, `jsdaily` can be installed through `pip` using the following command, which will get you the latest version from [PyPI](https://pypi.org).

 ```
 $ pip install jsdaily
 ```

-&emsp; Or if you prefer the real-latest version, fetch from this Git repository, then the script below should be used.
+&emsp; Or if you prefer the real-latest version and fetch from this Git repository, then the script below should be used.

 ```
 $ git clone https://github.com/JarryShaw/jsdaily.git